lboynton/sublime-text-settings/README.md

 # Sublime Text 3 Settings
 These are my Sublime Text 3 Settings.
-To install, run `install.sh`.
+To install, run `install.sh` (Linux only).